redox-os/book/src/porting-applications.md

 ### Cross Compilation

-The Cookbook behavior is for cross-compilation because it allow us to do Redox development from Linux.
+The Cookbook behavior is for cross-compilation because it reduces the requirements to run programs on Redox and allow us to do Redox development from Linux.

 By default Cookbook use the architecture of your host system but you can change it easily on your `.config` file (`ARCH?=` field).

 - Don't use a hardcoded CPU architecture on the `script` data types of your `recipe.toml`, it breaks cross-compilation.
-- All recipes must use our cross-compilers, a Cookbook [template](#templates) does this automatically but it's not always possible, study the build system of your program/library to find these options or patch the configuration files.
+- All recipes must use our cross-compilers, a Cookbook template does this automatically but it's not always possible, study the build system of your program/library to find these options or patch the configuration files.

 ### Templates

-The template is the build system of the program or library, programs using an GNU Autotools build system will have a `configure` file on the root of the source tarball, programs using CMake build system will have a `CMakeLists.txt` file with all available CMake flags and a `cmake` folder, programs using Meson build system will have a `meson.build` file, Rust programs will have a `Cargo.toml` file, etc.

-(You can't use the `script =` data types if templates are used)
+A recipe template is the build system of the program or library supported by Cookbook.

-- `template = "cargo"` - Build with Cargo using cross-compilation (Rust programs with one package in the Cargo workspace).
+- `template = "cargo"` - Build with Cargo using cross-compilation and static linking (Rust programs with one package in the Cargo workspace).
-- `template = "configure"` - Build with GNU Autotools/GNU Make using cross-compilation.
+- `template = "configure"` - Build with GNU Autotools/GNU Make using cross-compilation and dynamic linking.
-- `template = "cmake"` - Build with CMake using cross-compilation.
+- `template = "cmake"` - Build with CMake using cross-compilation and dynamic linking.
-- `template = "meson"` - Build with Meson using cross-compilation.
+- `template = "meson"` - Build with Meson using cross-compilation and dynamic linking.
 - `template = "custom"` - Run your commands on the `script =` field and build (Any build system or installation process).

-The `script =` field runs any terminal command, it's important if the build system of the program don't support cross-compilation or need custom options that Cookbook don't support.
+The `script =` field runs any terminal command, it's important if the build system of the program don't support cross-compilation or need custom options to work on Redox (you can't use the `build.script` data type if the `custom` template is not used).

 Each template (except `custom`) script supports flags, you can add flags as an array of strings
 - `cargoflags = "foo"`